opencobra/cobratoolbox/README.md

 Tutorials
 ---------

-All tutorials are included in the folder [tutorials](https://github.com/opencobra/cobratoolbox/tree/master/tutorials).
+All tutorials are included in the directory [/tutorials](https://github.com/opencobra/cobratoolbox/tree/master/tutorials).
 More tutorials are currently being prepared.

 Support and Documentation
 --------------